 Thanks to the Raspberry Pi foundation and its amazing community, many versions of multi-platform emulators have been proposed and it is fairly easy nowadays to build its own emulation device, using a Raspberry Pi (any version) coupled with the well-known retroPie distribution.

 Keymu however, could not be based on a Raspberry Pi for the obvious reason being that even the smallest version out there (raspberry Pi zero or zero W) is still way too big to make a complete package qualifiable as “keychain sized”.
 Instead, and this is a first, the system on chip used as core component is the Intel Edison.
 I am not pro-Edison and in fact the project will discuss in depth the different pros and cons of using this chip, but as of today, and to my knowledge, no other system on chip can compete with the features/size ratio given the constraints of this project.

 Open-souce software, electrical and mechanical design

 What is given and easy to install for a raspberry pi is neither given nor easy on the Intel Edison, and this is a good thing.
-Developing on this platform is a great way to learn about Linux: How to install and customize a Debian distribution, how to build and add drivers into the kernel for a color OLED screen with DMA (on a supposedly headless module), for defining a custom keyboard from GPIOS, for adding PWM audio …
+Developing on this platform is a great way to learn about Linux: How to install and customize a Debian distribution, how to build and add drivers into the kernel for driving a color OLED screen through SPI with DMA enabled (on a supposedly headless module), for defining a custom keyboard from GPIOS, for adding PWM audio …